In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Authentic Mexican Desserts in Mexico City

 Mexican desserts are popular and come in all forms.
-In Mexico City, you’ll find sweet candies, breads, beverages, iced treats and more.
+You’ll find sweet candies, bread, beverages, iced treats, and more.

 The word dulce which means “sweet” is the general term used for candies or confections.
 While dulces are often eaten at the end of the meal, they are enjoyed at all times of the day.